aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 !!! tip "Custom Log formatter and Child loggers"
     It is not necessary to pass the `LogFormatter` each time a [child logger](#using-multiple-logger-instances-across-your-code) is created.
 The parent's LogFormatter will be inherited by the child logger.

+### Bring your own JSON serializer

+You can extend the default JSON serializer by passing a custom serializer function to the `Logger` constructor, using the `jsonReplacerFn` option.
+This is useful when you need to serialize custom objects or when you want to customize the serialization of specific values.

+=== "unserializableValues.ts"

+    ```typescript hl_lines="4-5 7"
+    --8<-- "examples/snippets/logger/unserializableValues.ts"
+    ```

+=== "unserializableValues.json"

+    ```json hl_lines="8"
+    --8<-- "examples/snippets/logger/unserializableValues.json"
+    ```

+By default, Logger uses `JSON.stringify()` to serialize log items and a [custom replacer function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#the_replacer_parameter) to serialize common unserializable values such as `BigInt`, circular references, and `Error` objects.

+When you extend the default JSON serializer, your custom serializer function will be called before the default one.
+This allows you to customize the serialization while still benefiting from the default behavior.

 ## Testing your code